a1ho/Recipe-Ratings-Analysis/README.md

 We get a p-value of 0.0, which is lower than the significance level 0.05, and therefore we reject the null hypothesis.
 As such, we can conclude that the missingness in the `'rating'` column is dependent on the `'saturated_fat'` column.
 In other words, **we conclude that ratings is MAR, conditional on saturated fat**.

 #### 2. Rating and Minutes
 For this permutation test we analyze if there is dependency between the missingness of the ratings and the minutes each recipe takes to make.
-We use the difference in group means as our test statistic, as `'minutes'` is numerical.
+We use the absolute difference in group means as our test statistic, as `'minutes'` is numerical.
 For this test, we have the following:
 - **Null Hypothesis**: The minutes for recipes with missing ratings and recipes with non-missing ratings are drawn from the same distribution (i.e. group_mean(missing) - group_mean(non-missing) = 0).
-- **Alternate Hypothesis**: The mean minutes for recipes with missing ratings is greater than that of the recipes with non-missing ratings (i.e. group_mean(missing) - group_mean(non-missing) > 0).
+- **Alternate Hypothesis**: The minutes for recipes with missing ratings and recipes with non-missing ratings are not drawn from the same distribution (i.e. group_mean(missing) - group_mean(non-missing) != 0).

 Here is the plot of the results from our permutation test using 2000 permutations:
 <iframe src="assets/missing_rating_min_perm.html" width=800 height=600 frameBorder=0></iframe>

 We get a p-value of 0.1205, which is greater than the significance level 0.05, and therefore we fail to reject the null hypothesis.
 As such, we cannot conclude that the missingness in the `'rating'` column is dependent on the `'minutes'` column.
 In other words, **we conclude that ratings is MCAR with respect to the minutes**.

 ## Hypothesis Testing